nunit/nunit.github.io/_posts/2017-07-19-NUnit3TestAdapter-3.8.md

 NUnit3Testadapter, version 3.8 is released.

-Major feature is support for .net core /.net standard.
+Major feature is support for .NET Core /.NET Standard.

 See [the release notes](https://github.com/nunit/docs/wiki/Adapter-Release-Notes) for other fixes.